VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

    A simple moving window of quantiles.
 Easy to use, easy to understand, but not as powerful as other models.

+1. **Isolation Forest**
+   Detects anomalies in *multivariate data* using binary trees.
+The algorithm has a linear time complexity and a low memory requirement, which works well with high-volume data.
+See [scikit-learn.org documentation](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html) for Isolation Forest.

 ### Examples
 For example, here’s how Prophet predictions could look like on a real-data example